 At this point, your customers are seeing how you measure up against the competition.
 You’ve piqued their interest, but you need to keep them moving with product info, deals or discounts, retargeted ads, emails, free trials, customer testimonials, and so on.

 Simply put, you’re being evaluated.
 Are they buying the thing from you or from someone else?
 Your goal here is to deepen your connection to your audience, providing value and building trust.
 It’s ideal to provide more in-depth resources that allow your audience to better vet your offering.
-Depending on your industry and whether your B2B or B2C you may consider some different tactics here.
+Depending on your industry and whether you’re B2B or B2C, you may consider some different tactics here.

 For example, demos, white papers, or webinars provide great context and build trust with B2B buyers.
 Meanwhile, social proof, real customer stories, and a great email marketing approach can go a long way in a B2C environment.

 Oh, baby!
 Now we’re talkin’.
 Here’s where you’ve created a smooth, seamless, satisfying purchasing process.
 Communicative.
 Timely.
 Accurate.
 Make sure you’ve got the logistics in place to lay down the most agreeable experience for your customer.

 Remember, though: The deal may be done, but your relationship is far from over.
 If you want your customer to come back for more, you need to keep them in the loop, on the line, and ready to revisit at a moment’s notice.